 Hoshiyar Zebari, the Iraqi foreign minister, warned Iraq’s neighbours against interfering as US troops withdraw by a 2011 deadline set out in a bilateral security pact.

 “We have warned all of them there wouldn’t be any vacuum, and if there would be a vacuum, the only people who will fill that vacuum are the Iraqis themselves,” he said.

 Obama, in announcing the end of the Iraq war, shifted his policy focus to boosting the US economy.

 “Today, our most urgent task is to restore our economy, and put the millions of Americans who have lost their jobs back to work,” Obama said.

 “This will be difficult.
 But in the days to come, it must be our central mission as a people, and my central responsibility as president.”

-Earlier on Tuesday, Obama used a visit to the US Army base at Fort Bliss, Texas, to stress that his speech should not be seen as a “victory lap”.
+Earlier on Tuesday Obama, while on a visit to the US Army base at Fort Bliss, Texas, to celebrate the milestone, stressed that his speech should not be seen as a “victory lap”.